LujiAnna/web-assignment/development-strategy.md

 # web Assignment

 Create sample responsive mini platform with two components which will redirect upon clicking of a button.
-Main feature: to update to 3 languages EN FR EN Test the language update Use sigma design
+* Main feature: to update to 3 languages EN FR EN
+* Test the language update
+* Use figma design

 ## Installation